-It would be nice to see the original receipts, because we learn a great deal from our collection of these, but many have been lost.
-In the past, some dealers have been coy about revealing the true age of a reconditioned piano, and went to extraordinary lengths to paint over or deface date-marks.
+It would be nice to see the original receipts and warranties, because we learn a great deal from our collection of these, but many have been lost.
+In the past, some dealers were coy about revealing the true age of a reconditioned piano, and went to extraordinary lengths to paint over or deface date-marks.
 This is not only annoying, but quite unnecessary, because few people would be shocked to hear that a piano is 50 years old, and many are quite excited to discover that it is 100 years old.
 I would add that by the time it is 50 years old, it may not be holding in tune.

-“I often date pianos, but never had a full relationship with one.”
+“I often date pianos, but never had a full relationship with one, unlike some car owners.”

-Wouldn’t you be tempted to think that this was a 1775 piano?
+Wouldn’t you be tempted to think that this piano was made in 1755?
 In fact, it is about a century later.
 Numbers for most makers will go through a period when they are in four figures, and may resemble a year, for example, in 1791 Broadwood square pianos had serial numbers in the 1700s and 1800s.
 In 1789-1790, Erard numbers also resembled years, and around that time, Southwell’s numbers, displayed on the front of the piano, were slightly earlier than their years, such as #1784 in 1793.
-It is important to realise that pianos made after about 1810 are hardly ever marked on the outside with a straightforward year of manufacture, and if a year is written on a piano, it will often represent the date the firm was established, or the date of an exhibition medal.
+It is important to realise that pianos made after about 1810 are hardly ever marked on the outside with a straightforward year of manufacture, and if a year is written on a piano, it will often represent the date the firm was established, (real or fictional) or the date of an exhibition medal.
 The following examples of possible date-marks are exceptions, possibly just coincidences of numbers, and certainly not normal key markings.

 1892 Challen piano #21,300 is dated 10.92 on the keys, which are made by Lowe, and have a number which could be a date code - 13792.
 The date is also consistent with the published numbers for Challen.